-Our firm's national practice features attorneys who are not only skilled at navigating bankruptcy protection procedures but who also are highly skilled when matters turn to litigation.
-We are uniquely positioned to handle all aspects of bankruptcy cases—large and small—by providing our clients with strategic counsel and smart litigation.
-Our Bankruptcy & Creditors' Rights Practice has been ranked as a Tier 1 Practice by U.S. News & World Report for 2015-2017.
+Our attorneys are not only skilled at navigating bankruptcy protection procedures, but also are highly skilled in related litigation.
+We are uniquely positioned to handle bankruptcy cases—large and small—by providing our clients with strategic counsel and smart litigation.
+Our Bankruptcy & Creditors' Rights practice has consistently been ranked as a National Tier 1 Practice by U.S. News and Best Lawyers.

 Stinson's recent bankruptcy experience includes the following: